Lake Minnewanka • DETAILED Guide to Visiting This Banff Lake

 The large lake is well known for its “swells” that occur when the wind gust picks up.
 More advanced paddlers can plan multi-day camping trips along the lake with their own canoes.

 The boat launch managed by Pursuit also rents small motorboats as Minnewanka is the only lake in the park that allows motor-powered boats in addition to kayaks and double kayaks.
-All rentals come with necessary equipment, which includes gas with the motorboat rental.
+All rentals come with the necessary equipment, which includes gas with the motorboat rental.

 You don’t have to rent a boat or canoe/kayak, though, as personal watercraft are allowed, and there is a boat launch at the lake.
 However, jet skis or sea doos are not permitted on the lake.
 The only requirement is that the boat be free of anything, such as mussels or algae, as it can damage the lake’s ecosystem.
 Additionally, any boat outside BC or Alberta requires a provincial inspection in the last 30 days.